<Projects

 VFX Supervisor: Max Wood

-Snow White was a three-part experience for me, with long gaps between the experimental previs sequence our MPC team helped design and the techvis and postvis we did afterwards.
+Snow White was a three-part experience for me, with long gaps between the experimental previs sequence our MPC Visualization team helped design and the techvis and postvis we did afterwards.

 PART I: PREVIS